dragonfly-science/dragonfly-website/content/people/thompson-finlay.md

 sortorder: 2
 ---

 Finlay is operations manager at Dragonfly.
-With his mathematical background, he brings an insightful rigour to solving analytical and technical problems.
+As a mathematician, he brings an insightful rigour to solving analytical and technical problems.
 <!--more-->